harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/kubernetes/kubernetes.md

 ### Pod IO Latency

-Pod IO latency is a Kubernetes pod-level fault that delays file system calls of the specified container.
+Pod IO latency is a Kubernetes pod-level fault that delays the system calls of files located within the mounted volume of the pod.

 - It can test the application's resilience for the latency in i/o operations.